openvinotoolkit/model_server/docs/mediapipe.md

 ## How to update existing graphs to use OV for inference <a name="updating-graph"></a>

-If you would like to reuse existing graph and replace Tensorflow execution with OpenVINO backend, check this guide TBD.
+If you would like to reuse existing graph and replace Tensorflow execution with OpenVINO backend, check [this guide](mediapipe_conversion.md)

 ## Adding your own mediapipe calculator to OpenVINO Model Server <a name="adding-calculator"></a>
 MediaPipe graphs can include only the calculators built-in the model server image.